Ahmad Batebi: Trial and prison life

-During a hunger strike in August 2006 "his doctor wrote an open letter to the prison authorities" stating that Batebi "required specialist care", and that "there was a risk he could die if he was not released."
+During a hunger strike in August 2006, "his doctor wrote an open letter to the prison authorities" stating that Batebi "required specialist care", and that "there was a risk he could die if he was not released."
 Also adding to the fears for his life was the fate of another July 1999 protester, Akbar Mohammadi, who died in custody under suspicious circumstances in July 2006.

-By September 20, 2006, his relatives were permitted to visit him in prison three times.
+By September 20, 2006, his relatives were permitted to visit him in prison thrice.
 During their first two visits, Batebi's family was accompanied by four prison guards, although their third visit, on September 18, was reportedly less heavily supervised.
 Batebi was not permitted to see his lawyer.

-Amnesty International reported Batebi's physical and mental health was poor and deteriorating further.
+Amnesty International reported that Batebi's physical and mental health was deteriorating further.

-"He suffers from a number of medical problems as a result of being tortured and ill-treated during his previous period of detention, including stomach and kidney problems.
-He has lost some of his teeth, and has permanent hearing problems and poor vision."
+"He suffers from a number of medical problems due to being tortured and ill-treated during his previous detention, including stomach and kidney problems.
+He has lost some of his teeth, permanent hearing problems, and poor vision."

-Despite the seriousness of his medical condition, prison authorities are allegedly not permitting Ahmad Batebi to receive any medical treatment beyond a few pain killers.
+Despite the seriousness of his medical condition, prison authorities are allegedly not permitting Ahmad Batebi to receive any medical treatment beyond a few painkillers.
 According to a press report, Dr Hesam Firouzi, Ahmad Batebi's doctor, wrote to the authorities on 6 August stating that his patient was at risk of paralysis or heart attack, and needed to receive specialist treatment outside prison.

 Psychological abuse is reported to include denying Batebi "the opportunity to see daylight", forcing him "to wear a blindfold during exercise sessions in the prison yard."

-In February 2007, Batebi was reported to have suffered two brain strokes over the course of a few days, having several seizures on February 16 spending "three hours in a coma" and suffering another two days later after being released from hospital.
-He was returned to the prison following his second stroke over the reported objections of hospital doctors who are said to have told prison officials that he requires follow up care in a hospital.
+In February 2007, Batebi was reported to have suffered two brain strokes over a few days, having several seizures on February 16, spending "three hours in a coma" and suffering another two days later after being released from the hospital.
+He was returned to the prison following his second stroke over the reported objections of hospital doctors who are said to have told prison officials that he requires follow-up care in a hospital.
 Following the strokes, Batebi reportedly told his father in a telephone call on February 22 that the prison authorities do not care about him and that if he dies, his father should "hold a celebration of my life, rather than a funeral".

 Somaye Bayanat, Batebi's wife, was detained at her house outside Tehran on February 21, 2007.
 "Her whereabouts are not known to Amnesty International.
-Amnesty International fears that she may be at risk of intimidation, harassment or ill-treatment because of her connection to Ahmad Batebi."
+Amnesty International fears she may risk intimidation, harassment or ill-treatment because of her connection to Ahmad Batebi."